 This is a topic that could last for hours.
 In our opinion, no fish were ever harmed in producing their amazing colors.
 Originally their eggs were injected with DNA from marine species like jellyfish and other marine organisms which gave them their fluorescent colors.

 Should they have ever tampered with nature in the first place?

 Well, that’s a big question to ask and you have to answer that one for yourself.

-All we know is these fish were bred to save human lives, not for fishkeeper gratification.
-Since that one injection into their eggs many years ago, no other form of tampering or altering the genes of these fish has happened since.
+All we know is that these fish were bred to save human lives, not for fishkeeper gratification.
+Since that one injection into their eggs many years ago, no other form of tampering or altering of the genes of these fish has happened since.

 Many shops and leading aquariums now stock these fish.
 They are also available to order online from stores like LiveAquaria.

 Remember some of the proceeds from each sale go into water pollution research, helping to provide cleaner water for people to drink all around the world.